 Japanese eggplant will make your dish look more delightful with a deep purple color.
 Its shape is long and thin.
 It has a mild taste with some sweet notes.

 It does not take much time to cook Japanese eggplant.
-You can use it to make plenty of vegetable dishes in Japanese cuisine, such as stir-fried and braised dishes.
-You can also roast them to make delicate side dishes.
+You can use it to make plenty of vegetable dishes in Japanese cuisine, such as stir-fried and braised delights.
+You can also roast them to make mouth-watering side dishes.
 By grilling them, you will get a wonderful smokey taste.

 Feel free to cut it according to an angle, into round slices, or any other way that you prefer.
 It pairs well with all sorts of flavoring.